 The spectral axis in the files is always wavelength in µm.
 The Mahlke et al 2022 spectra are reprocessed relative to the original publications and interpolated at relevant wavelengths.

 Additional spectra of asteroids and dwarf planets are available in other EPN_TAP data services, e. g., M4ast or HST_planeto.
 They can be queried simultaneously from the VESPA portal.

 The largest source of asteroids spectra is currently Gaia DR3, with 60,518 different objects.
 Spectra are distributed in a single table and can be accessed using a generic TAP client (e.g. TOPCAT), for instance on ESA server (https://gea.esac.esa.int/tap-server/tap).
 To retrieve the spectrum of Metis, type:

 select * from gaiadr3.sso_reflectance_spectrum where denomination LIKE '%metis%'

 Extensions and updates

 The current data service is regularly improved by adding new catalogues from VizieR – contact the helpdesk for comments: email@example.com

 This data service is provided in the framework of the VESPA activity in Europlanet-2024-RI by Paris Astronomical Data Centre (PADC)

 The Europlanet 2024 Research Infrastructure project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871149.
-Additional funding was provided in France by the Action Spécifique Observatoire Virtuel and Programme National de Planétologie / INSU.
+Additional funding was provided by the Action Spécifique Observatoire Virtuel and Programme National de Planétologie / INSU.